 Transactional law primarily focuses on document creation and review for business deals and mergers and acquisitions.
 In contrast, litigation involves dispute resolution, often through court proceedings.

-How do the salaries of transactional lawyers compare with those of litigators in 2024?
+How do the salaries of transactional lawyers compare with those of litigators?

 While individual salaries can vary based on experience and location, transactional lawyer salaries generally align closely with litigators’ ones.
 However, market demands and specialization can lead to differing compensation trends.